22nd Amendment to the United States Constitution

 President Teddy Roosevelt

-Teddy Roosevelt sought and failed win a third term as president.
+Teddy Roosevelt sought and failed to win a third term as president.

-Amendment 22 was spearheaded by the Republican-controlled Congress in 1947.
-Its partisan nature was reflected in the fact that it took nearly four years to ratify, the 2nd longest approval time for an amendment to the United States Constitution.
+The 22nd Amendment was spearheaded by the Republican-controlled Congress in 1947.
+Its partisan nature was reflected in the fact that it took nearly 4 years to ratify, the 2nd-longest approval time for an amendment to the United States Constitution.

 President Richard Nixon

-President Nixon’s second term was cut short when he was forced to resign due to the Watergate scandal.
+President Nixon’s second term was cut short when he resigned amid the Watergate scandal.

-It also prohibited a president from being elected more than once if they had already served more than two years of the presidential term of a previous president who had died or been removed from office.
+It also prohibited a president from being elected more than once if they had already served more than two years of a previous president’s term, either by death or removal from office.

 Johnson’s partial presidential term